-Sources of Liquidity As of March 31, 2019, we had cash of \$840,000 and working capital of \$5,104,000 compared to \$1,329,000 and \$7,910,000, respectively, at March 31, 2018.
-On August 30, 2016, the Revolving Credit Agreement (the Credit Agreement), which we entered into with First Foundation Bank (the Bank) on June 3, 2016, became effective.
+Sources of Liquidity As of March 31, 2020, we had cash of \$2,417,000 and working capital of \$8,369,000 compared to \$840,000 and \$5,104,000, respectively, at March 31, 2019.
+On August 30, 2016, the Revolving Credit Agreement ("the Credit Agreement"), which we entered into with First Foundation Bank ("the Bank") on June 3, 2016, became effective.
 The Credit Agreement allows us to borrow up to \$2,000,000 on a revolving basis.
-At March 31, 2019, we had outstanding borrowings of \$2,000,000 on the line of credit.
-The line of credit is subject to renewal on August 30, 2019 and we intend to renew or replace it with another line of credit on or before the expiration date.
+At March 31, 2020 and 2019, we had outstanding borrowings of \$2,000,000 on the line of credit.
+The line of credit is subject to renewal on August 30, 2020 and we intend to renew or replace it with another line of credit on or before the expiration date.

-As of March 31, 2019, we had \$5,828,000 in long-term debt (Term Loans) payable to the Bank that require the payment of principal and interest monthly through August 2032.
-Pursuant to the terms of the Term Loans and the Credit Agreement, we are subject to annual financial covenants, customary affirmative and negative covenants and certain subjective acceleration clauses.
+As of March 31, 2020, we had \$5,249,000 in long-term debt ("Term Loans") payable to the Bank that require the payment of principal and interest monthly through August 2032.
+Pursuant to the Term Loans and the Credit Agreement, we are subject to annual financial covenants, customary affirmative and negative covenants and certain subjective acceleration clauses.
 As of March 31, 2019, our debt service coverage ratio of -0.66:1 fell short of the Bank's annual requirement of 1.25:1.
 Additionally, on March 31, 2019, our current ratio of 1.49:1 fell short of the Bank's annual requirement of 1.50:1.
 On June 17, 2019, the Bank provided us with a letter waiving the covenant violations as of March 31, 2019, but noting that the Bank reserved its rights to declare a default in the future if any covenants remain out of compliance at applicable measurement dates (see Note 6 in the notes to our consolidated financial statements).

 In fiscal 2019, we experienced events that led to a reduction in sales and cash flows from operating activities, and a degradation of relationships with key vendors due to our inability to pay these vendors on a timely basis.
-The most significant of these events was a necessary re-inoculation of its spirulina ponds in the first quarter of fiscal 2019, resulting in abnormally low spirulina production through August 2018.
+The most significant of these events was a necessary re-inoculation of our spirulina ponds in the first quarter of fiscal 2019, resulting in abnormally low spirulina production through August 2018.
 During this period, we drew \$1.25 million on our line of credit to fund operations.
-In the fourth quarter of fiscal 2019, we experienced a sharp reduction in sales related the timing of customer orders and changes to our customers' inventory practices.
+In the fourth quarter of fiscal 2019, we experienced a sharp reduction in sales related the timing of customer orders and changes in our customers' inventory practices.
 To address the resulting cash flow shortage, we drew the remaining balance on our credit line in the fourth quarter of fiscal 2019.
-In April 2019, we obtained an unsecured loan of \$1.5 million from Skywords Family Foundation, Inc., (see Note 17 in the notes to our consolidated financial statements) the proceeds of which were used to pay down accounts payable and for general operating capital purposes.
+In April 2019, we obtained an unsecured loan of \$1.5 million from Skywords Family Foundation, Inc., (see Note 6 and 16 in the notes to our consolidated financial statements) the proceeds of which were used to pay down accounts payable and for general operating capital purposes.
+As of March 31, 2020, we met all required annual financial and debt covenants.

 Funds generated by operating activities and available cash are expected to continue to be our most significant sources of liquidity for working capital requirements, debt service and funding of maintenance levels of capital expenditures.
 In the first quarter of fiscal year 2020, we undertook strategic cost cutting, including the elimination of positions through attrition and the elimination of open positions to create a leaner organization.
-Given recent strong astaxanthin production and resulting high inventory levels, we also imposed a temporary reduction of astaxanthin production in order to eliminate variable production costs as inventory levels are reduced.